Police: Bartholomew County man stabbed in head by girlfriend

 BARTHOLOMEW COUNTY, Ind.
 (WISH) — A man is recovering after being stabbed by his girlfriend shortly after midnight Thursday morning.

-Bartholomew County deputies were called to the 4300 block of E. State Street around 12:30 a.m.
+Bartholomew County deputies were called to the 4300 block of East State Street around 12:30 a.m.

 Following a short fight, a man said his girlfriend, 39-year-old Annie Marie Brannon, stabbed him in the back of the head.